WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 Unfortunately, the environment we are operating hits all of these nails on the head. Â We are using, I believe, the oldest OS that Microsoft is patching this for. Â We are using older processors from 2011-2013 which do not have the PCID optimization (as reported by the [SpeculationControl](https://gallery.technet.microsoft.com/scriptcenter/Speculation-Control-e36f0050) test script) which means performance is impacted even more.

-I&#8217;m in a large environment where we have the ability to shuffle VM&#8217;s around hosts and put VM&#8217;s on specific hosts. Â This will allow us to measure the impact of Meltdown in its entirety. Â Our clusters are dedicated to Citrix XenApp 6.5 servers.
+I'm in a large environment where we have the ability to shuffle VM's around hosts and put VM's on specific hosts. Â This will allow us to measure the impact of Meltdown in its entirety. Â Our clusters are dedicated to Citrix & 6.5 servers.

-Looking at our cluster and all of the Citrix XenApp VM&#8217;s, we have some VM&#8217;s that are &#8216;application siloed&#8217; &#8212; that is they only host a single application and some VM&#8217;s that are &#8216;generic&#8217;.
+Looking at our cluster and all of the Citrix & VM's, we have some VM's that are 'application siloed' - that is they only host a single application and some VM's that are 'generic'.

 In order to determine the impact I looked at our cluster, summed up the total of each type of VM and then just divided by the number of hosts. Â We have 3 different geographical areas that have different VM types and user loads. Â I am going to examine each of these workload types across the different geographical areas and see what are the outcomes.